Azure-Samples/netappfiles-cli-crr-sample/README.md

 # Azure CLI NetAppFiles CRR Sample Script

-This project demonstrates how to deploy a cross-region replication with enabled NFS 4.1 protocol volume using Azure CLI and Azure NetApp Files SDK.
+This project demonstrates how to deploy a cross-region replication with enabled NFS 4.1 protocol volume using Azure CLI module and Azure NetApp Files SDK.

 In this sample application we perform the following operations:

 * Creation
-  * Primary ANF Account
+  * Primary NetApp account
-	| Primary Capacity pool
+    * Primary capacity pool
-		| Primary NFS v4.1 Volume
+      * Primary NFS v3 volume

- * Secondary ANF Account
+  * Secondary NetApp account
-	| Secondary Capacity pool
+    * Secondary capacity pool
-		| Secondary NFSv4.1 Data Replication Volume with referencing to the primary volume Resource ID
+      * Secondary NFS v3 Data Replication volume with reference to the primary volume Resource ID

- * Authorize Source volume with Destination Volume Resource ID
+* Authorize primary volume with secondary volume Resource ID
+* Clean up created resources (not enabled by default)

  * Deletion, the clean up process takes place (not enabled by default, please set the parameter SHOULD_CLEANUP to true if you want the clean up code to take a place),deleting all resources in the reverse order following the hierarchy otherwise we can't remove resources that have nested resources still live.

 If you don't already have a Microsoft Azure subscription, you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212).